LiveHelperChat/doc/docs/users/password-requirements.md

 ![](/img/user/password-requirements.jpg)

-To have automatic workflow of `Disable user automatically if from last login passed X number of days` and `Force user logout if last login was X hours ago` please a login monitoring cronjob.
+To have automatic workflow of `Disable user automatically if from last login passed X number of days` and `Force user logout if last login was X hours ago` please setup a login monitoring cronjob.

 Should be run every hour